Managing Sudden Wealth: What to Do With a Windfall

 • Also weigh the implications of stock sales, stock option exercises, investment risk, and other factors that require planning

-• If selling a business, consider the pros and cons of an installment sale to spread the gain over multiple years
+• If selling a business, consider the pros and cons of an installment sale to spread the gain over multiple years or whether rollover equity

 • In a divorce, tax planning should be part of the asset division strategy, as the cost basis will follow the asset